 - (1) Countries with a comprehensive and consistent NAP and corresponding implementation.
-Austria, Belgium, Germany, the Netherlands, Slovenia, Spain and Sweden are assigned to this cluster.
+This cluster consists of Austria, Belgium, Germany, the Netherlands, Slovenia, Spain and Sweden.
 The NAPs of these countries contain a context analysis which addresses all three ERA gender equality dimensions (representation of women in science in general; representation of women in decision-making positions as well as structural and cultural barriers which lead to an underrepresentation of women in decision making; and the integration of the gender in research content).
 The objectives and priorities of the NAP are derived from the context analysis and lead to specific measures which address the problems mentioned.
-With the exception of Slovenia, all countries assigned to this cluster implement policies or measures for all three ERA gender equality objectives. - (2) The second group of countries have developed and implemented focused NAPs.
-Cyprus, Denmark, Finland, Ireland, Luxembourg, Malta and Portugal are assigned to this cluster.
+With the exception of Slovenia, all countries in this cluster implement policies or measures for all three ERA gender equality objectives. - (2) The second group of countries have developed and implemented focused NAPs.
+This cluster consists of Cyprus, Denmark, Finland, Ireland, Luxembourg, Malta and Portugal.
 Four of these countries address all three gender equality objectives in their context analysis but focus on two of the three dimensions in their NAP priorities and implemented measures.
 The other three countries focus on two ERA gender equality objectives in the context analysis, and formulate corresponding priorities and implement policies and measures for these two priorities. - (3) The third cluster comprises countries with inconsistencies within the NAP or between the NAP and its implementation.
-Greece, Italy and the UK are assigned to this group.
+This cluster consists of Greece, Italy and the UK.
 For instance, the Italian NAP only addresses the ERA structural change objective in its context analysis yet formulates priorities for the first and second ERA objectives.
 The UK NAP focuses in its context analysis on the first ERA objective but its priorities and implementation address the second objective. - (4) The common feature in the fourth group of countries is that their NAPs do not contain a context analysis or only contain a very narrow one.
 Nevertheless, they do formulate priorities, and some of them have also implemented measures.
 This combination of a lack of problem analysis and formulation of priorities or implementation of measures generate an actionistic NAP.
-The Czech Republic, Estonia, Lithuania and Poland are assigned to this cluster. - (5) Croatia and Latvia form a specific cluster of focused NAPs without implementation.
+This cluster consists of the Czech Republic, Estonia, Lithuania and Poland.

+- (5) Croatia and Latvia form a specific cluster of focused NAPs without implementation.
 Both of their NAPs contain a context analysis and formulate objectives but neither country has so far implemented any measures. - (6) The last group comprises countries with no NAP (Hungary and Slovakia) or an NAP without gender equality priorities (Bulgaria and Romania).